CharlesFauman/CharlesFauman.github.io/SoftwareEngineering.md

 #### Ongoing impact
 * This ETL tool is also being use for my team's historic reference data renormalization work
 * This quant tool is now being scoped for use in validations work, to validate the world more closely to how our consumers see it.

+### Automating id changes: Q2 2022
+When instruments change ids (changes in cusip, isin, sedol, ric, bloomberg global id), we need to ensure we capture that, and ensure a consistent internal mapping to the same instrument over time.

+#### What
+* Turned a fully manual process (UI-based change applier) into a mostly (95%) automated one - some types of corporate actions are harder to automate
+* UI udated the existing kotlin services for the UI to automatically apply the automated changes - no new services were needed.
+* Added validations for correctness of the automated changes, using the validation tool I built up previously (see Validations)

+#### Why
+* More timely id changes - sometimes, a critical change is needed with less than 24hr notice - these can break trading if not applied.
+* Saves analyst time

+#### Scale
+* about 100 id changes per day, down to just a few per day that are not automated.

 ### Validations: Q4 2021- Q1 2022